mhyatt000/blog/content/about.md

 draft: false
 ---

 I am a Computer Science major at [Loyola University Chicago](https://www.luc.edu/cs/index.shtml).
-Some of my hobbies include hiphop dance, lifting weights, and construction projects.
+Some of my hobbies include hiphop dance, weight lifting, and construction projects.
 I have close ties to my extended family and it is a long standing tradition for us to have Sunday night dinner together.

 I first became interested in computer science during my high school classes.
 I have always been fascinated by the idea of efficiency, and using tools in order to complete goals in innovative ways.
 My passion for CS truly started when I learned  of neural networks.
 I was hooked on the idea of teaching computers to learn things that humans have failed to learn, and the prospect that we will be learning from them along the way.

-One of my favorite podcasts by `Lex Friedman` explores some of the philosophic questions behind AI including, theories behind human intelligence and human computer relationships.
+One of my favorite podcasts by `Lex Friedman` explores some of the philosophic questions behind AI including theories behind human intelligence and human computer relationships.

 I am committed to ensuring that changes as a result of AI are positive for humanity.
 Upon graduation from Loyola, I hope to pursue an MS in AI and continue my work as a computer science researcher.